Preference Restrictions in Computational Social Choice: A Survey: Winner Determination

 To see that this recurrence is correct, consider a size-$j$ committee $W$ whose rightmost member is $a_t$.
 Let $W' = W \setminus \{a_t\}$, and let $a_p$ be the rightmost member of $W'$.
 Now, each voter $i$ who was represented by a alternative $a_q$ with $q<p$ in $W'$ is represented by the same alternative in $W$: if she preferred $a_t$ to $a_q$, then $a_q\lhd a_p\lhd a_t$ would form a valley in her preferences.
 In particular, we have $w_{\rank_i(a_t)} - w_{\rank_i(a_p)}\le 0$.
 On the other hand, a voter $i$ that was represented by $a_p$ in $W'$ may be represented by either $a_p$ or $a_t$ in $W$; her gain from switching from $a_p$ to $a_t$ is $w_{\rank_i(a_t)} - w_{\rank_i(a_p)}$ (if this value is negative, she prefers not to switch).
 Hence the increase in the Chamberlin--Courant score of $W$ over $W'$ is just $w_{\rank_i(a_t)} - w_{\rank_i(a_p)}$ summed over all voters $i$ who prefer $a_t$ to $a_p$.
 For implementation details, see \citet[Thm.~8]{betzler2013computation}. \end{proof}

-An alternative proof that the utilitarian Chamberlin--Courant rule can be evaluated in polynomial time for single-peaked preferences involves formulating the winner determination problem under this rule as a totally unimodular integer linear program \citep{peters2018single,peters2017spoc}. \citet{cor-gal-spa:c:spwidth} show that the dynamic programming approach of \Cref{thm:cc-sp} can be extended to profiles of bounded single-peaked width. \citet{misra2017complexity} give algorithms for computing a Chamberlin--Courant winning committee for profiles that can be made single-peaked by deleting a few voters or alternatives: their algorithms run in FPT time with respect to the number of alternatives to be deleted, and in XP time with respect to the number of voters to be deleted.
-On the other hand, \citet{misra2017complexity} show NP-hardness for a generalization of single-peaked preferences where up to three peaks are allowed. \citet{sonar2020complexity} study the problem of deciding whether a given alternative appears in some optimal Chamberlin--Courant committee.
+\citet[Theorem 6]{sornat2022near} provide a faster algorithm for this problem, based on the Minimum Weight $t$-Link Path problem, running in $O(nm\log n + m^{1 + o(1)})$, which is almost linear.
+Yet another algorithm (with worse running time) involves formulating the winner determination problem under this rule as a totally unimodular integer linear program \citep{peters2018single,peters2017spoc}.

+There also exist tractability results for preferences that are nearly single-peaked. \citet{cor-gal-spa:c:spwidth} show that the dynamic programming approach of \Cref{thm:cc-sp} can be extended to profiles of bounded single-peaked width. \citet{misra2017complexity} give algorithms for computing a Chamberlin--Courant winning committee for profiles that can be made single-peaked by deleting a few voters or alternatives: their algorithms run in FPT time with respect to the number of alternatives to be deleted, and in XP time with respect to the number of voters to be deleted.
+Their algorithm for alternative deletion runs in time $O^*(2^d)$ where $d$ is the number of alternatives to be deleted; \citet{sornat2022near} show that this dependence on $d$ is best-possible under the Strong Exponential Time Hypothesis.
+For voter deletion, \citet{chen2023efficient} improve the XP result by giving an FPT algorithm.
+While the deletion-based measures for near single-peakedness lead to tractability results, \citet{misra2017complexity} show NP-hardness for a generalization of single-peaked preferences where up to three peaks are allowed.

+\citet{sonar2020complexity} study the problem of deciding whether a given alternative appears in some optimal Chamberlin--Courant committee.
 They show that this problem is $\Theta_2^p$-complete in general, but becomes polynomial-time solvable for single-peaked preferences.
 They leave it as an open question to determine whether the same is true for other preference domains.